zker58/NUCEDC-TRAING/README.md

 ### The select topic:
 2021 NUEDC F topic.
-You can find that ,there are four branchs, Becasue we plane let everyoen to pull theirself project and code.
+You can find that ,there are five branchs,  We plane let everyoen to pull theirself project and code.
 And the last project we will pull in main.
+And the branch-master si to store information.

 ## More detail you can look throug the branch-master